nctlcnt/noctilucos.github.io/more/index.md

     <div class="useCaseDetail">
       <h2 id="vin-codes">VIN codes</h2>
       <p><a
-          href="#" class="orangeLink">Vehicle Identification Numbers (VIN)</a> codes are used in the automotive industry to identify individual motor vehicles.
+          href="https://www.dynamsoft.com/blog/imaging/barcode/scanning-vin-codes-barcode-reader/" class="orangeLink">Vehicle Identification Numbers (VIN)</a> codes are used in the automotive industry to identify individual motor vehicles.
 You can spot a VIN at the base of the windshield, on the driver’s side door, and on the registration certificate.
 It can either be a 17-digit alphanumeric code or a subset of Code 39 barcodes.
 Reading VINs on a vehicle door sticker or through a windshield isn’t easy and the problem is aggravated if the windshield has stains or glare.
 Dynamsoft’s SDKs can rapidly scan and decode VIN codes at different distances and angles.</p>
     </div>
   </div>
   <div class="usecaseItem">